2311ajay/react-native-paper-ui/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+This mini-project relies on some open source projects to work properly:
 - [react-native] - Develop once, deploy to Android and IOS!
 - [Hipo](https://github.com/Hipo/university-domains-list-api) - A simple publicly available API to test basic data fetching and pagination

 ## Installation

-Dillinger requires [Node.js](https://nodejs.org/) v10+ to run.
+This mini-project was built on [Node.js](https://nodejs.org/) v16.16.0 to run.

 Install the dependencies and devDependencies and start the server.